 How to Sketch a Room in Xactimate the Right Way

-Xactimate is a beast of a tool—with so many different features and tools to use, it could require its own graduate degree—which is why I tapped two of our experts, Chris Tilkov and Christopher Muto, to walk you through it.
+Xactimate is a powerful but complex tool = so complex, it might as well come with its own graduate degree.
+That’s why I asked two of our in-house experts, Chris Tilkov and Christopher Muto, to walk you through exactly how to sketch a room the right way.
 (Disclaimer: You do not have to be named Chris to become an expert in this tool.)

-“The sketch is very important,” says Tilkov.
-“Xactimate utilizes that sketch for the estimate line items, including variables like walls, floors, and ceilings to dictate the square footage.
+Chris Tilkov says it best: “Xactimate utilizes that sketch for the estimate line items, including variables like walls, floors, and ceilings to dictate the square footage.
 Those calculations have to be accurate if you want to prepare a great estimate.”

 Navigating the Sketch Interface